Dawid Kudła

-Dawid Kudła (born 21 March 1992) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club GKS Katowice.
+Dawid Kudła (born 21 March 1992) is a Polish professional footballer who plays as a goalkeeper for III liga club Zagłębie Sosnowiec.

 Career

 Kudła joined Zagłębie Sosnowiec in June 2017.
 On 17 June 2019, the club announced that Kudła's contract had been terminated by mutual consent.

 On 11 July 2019, he signed a two-year deal with Górnik Zabrze with an option for one further year.